The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Introduction

-Before explaining the strategy of proof, we need to introduce a different way of writing the quantum connection, which is closer to what happens in both noncommutative and symplectic geometry.
-Namely, taking $u$ to be another formal variable of degree $2$, we consider $H^*(M;\bC)[q^{\pm 1},u^{\pm 1}]$ and the $\bZ$-graded endomorphism
+We need to introduce a different way of writing the quantum connection, which is closer to what happens in both noncommutative and symplectic geometry.
+The formal variables $q$ and $u$ have already been mentioned, but the latter only as part of the separate discussion of \eqref{eq:cyclic-oc-lambda}.
+Both will now be used together, and they will be given degree $2$.
+On $H^*(M;\bC)[q^{\pm 1},u^{\pm 1}]$ consider the $\bZ$-graded endomorphism

 The part of $H^*(M;\bC)[q^{\pm 1},u^{\pm 1}]$ in any given degree $d$ is isomorphic to $H^{d \mymod 2}(M;\bC)[q^{\pm 1}]$ (by setting $u = 1$).
 Under that isomorphism, \eqref{eq:quantum-connection-with-u} corresponds to \eqref{eq:original-quantum}.